-Isis was the Egyptian goddess of magical healing.
+Isis is the Egyptian goddess of magical healing.
 She is also a goddess of childbirth, fertility and motherhood, and represented motherly virtues.
-Common people related to her, but she was also associated with royalty as her name actually means “throne”.
+Common people related to her in ancient Egypt, but she was also associated with royalty as her name actually means “throne”.
 As can be seen, Isis held many different roles in Egyptian mythology and religion.
 She was

 Isis was one of the oldest and most important of ancient Egypt’s gods and goddesses.
 Her popularity reached as far as Europe during the time of the Roman Empire, and she is still worshiped by pagans today.